4molybdenum2/cs-notes/vis/Lecture 15.md

 Task #1: Classification
 1. classification model: absolute or probabilistic
 2. scoring a class
-3. humans label the samples
+3. humans label the samples - only label samples critical to model, can be expensive
 4. set initial rule and refine rule to get better data samples

 Task #2: Regression